d3ac/MetaRL-for-UAV-Anti-jamming/README.md

 ![image1](./img/cover.png)

 We trained multiple models : DQN, PPO, DDQN, DQN-context, PPO-context, DDQN-context, RANDOM.
 The training result are shown below.
-You can find a full explanation of the images at `Patent draft.pdf`.
+You can find a full explanation of the images and the environment at `Patent draft.pdf`.

 ![image2](./img/train_old.png)